-- Recommendation 1.4: Consider cluster subdivision design in residential development outside urban service areas - Design Guideline 1.4.1: Rural Estate development (residential development at a density of no more than one dwelling unit per five acres) should be located and designed to minimize impacts on the natural resource base, minimize impacts on the scenic beauty and character of rural areas, and minimize the loss of farmland covered by agricultural soil suitability Class I and II soils (prime agricultural land).
-This should be achieved using cluster subdivision design in Rural Estate development to the greatest extent practicable as follows: - Locate homes in clusters surrounded by open space, thereby achieving overall desired density for the site. - Layout individual lots and supporting streets preserve the most significant natural resource features to the greatest extent practicable.
-Cluster subdivisions can include agricultural lands as part of the preserved open space area in a rural setting. - Do not use more than one acre of residential land (house and yard area) for each dwelling while maintaining an density of one home per five acres.
+- ➤ Recommendation 1.4: Consider cluster subdivision design in residential development outside urban service areas - Design Guideline 1.4.1: Rural Estate development (residential development at a density of no more than one dwelling unit per five acres) should be located and designed to minimize impacts on the natural resource base, minimize impacts on the scenic beauty and character of rural areas, and minimize the loss of farmland covered by agricultural soil suitability Class I and II soils (prime agricultural land).
+This should be achieved using cluster subdivision design in Rural Estate development to the greatest extent practicable as follows: - Locate homes in clusters surrounded by open space, thereby achieving the overall desired density for the site. - o Lavout individual lots and supporting streets to preserve the most significant natural resource features the greatest extent practicable.
+Cluster subdivisions include agricultural lands as part of the preserved open space area in a rural setting.

-Example of Cluster Subdivision Design
+Example of Cluster Subdivision DesignCredit: SEWRPC